Oberon00/cpptutorial/proc/types-and-vars.rst

 you by now; a variables type is the very same concept as a literal's or an expression's type).
 The type of a variable is determined at compile time (i.e. when compiling the program, not when running it), when defining it.
-Unlike a variable's value, it's type never changes.
+Unlike a variable's value, its type never changes.
 Thus in the program above, the type of ``price`` is determined solely by the line ::

   auto price = 0;